City , State

-Despite its intended use, people can misuse laxatives in attempts to achieve their ideal body weight.
-Since laxatives encourage regular bowel movements, they may decrease bloating creating a false sense of weight loss.
+Despite their intended use, people can misuse laxatives in attempts to achieve their ideal body weight.
+Since laxatives encourage regular bowel movements, they may decrease bloating and create a false sense of weight loss.
 Side effects of laxative use can be uncomfortable and include:

 Taking laxatives to improve bowel motility and alleviate constipation, as needed and according to the recommended doses, is usually harmless.
 However, when taken over long periods of time, laxatives have the potential for misuse, abuse, and dependence.

-A study noted “56.3% of people with eating disorders used laxatives.”
+56.3% of people with eating disorders used laxatives.

 The chronic use of laxatives on a continued long-term basis can cause severe dehydration, a reduction in electrolytes, and a disturbance in mineral balance like magnesium, sodium, potassium, and phosphates, which allow muscles to work optimally.
 Consequently, the most important organs for survival may become impaired and unable to function properly resulting in irreversible damage.

-Since laxative use is intended to reduce bloating and lose weight, many of the effects of laxative abuse will be physical, although they will vary.
+Since laxative use is intended to reduce bloating and lose weight, many of the effects of laxative abuse will be physical; they will vary, however.
 Some of the symptoms of laxative dependence include but are not limited to:

-Not only do these symptoms cause physical injury and physical dysfunction, the added pressure to be thin, and concerned family members can complicate matters even more.
-Lastly, if someone is not feeling physically well, he or she won’t be their healthiest self, and may withdraw from feelings of depression.
-Once depression occurs, he or she may self-medicate in unhealthy ways.
+Not only do these symptoms cause physical injury and physical dysfunction, but the pressure to be thin (and concerned family members) can complicate matters even more.
+Lastly, if someone is not feeling physically well, they won’t be their healthiest self — and may withdraw from feelings of depression.
+Once depression occurs, unhealthy self-medication can accompany it.

 Bowel nerve damage can cause the intestinal tract to function poorly, hence someone continually using laxatives to assist in bowel movements.

 Stopping a laxative use disorder can be difficult to do at home or alone.
 If you are struggling to stop abusing laxatives, and have experienced a traumatic experience, you may need a hands-on approach to treatment.
-Contact a treatment provider and discover how having support and one-on-one counseling can target deep-seated trauma.
-Lastly, nutritional plans are available to help restore a healthy weight for patients.
-Don’t delay; you owe it to yourself to find the best treatment available.
+Contact a treatment provider today.